skysdottir/PotatoMelt/README.md

 PotatoMelt is a drive controller for Meltybrain (translational drift) robots, running on the arduino (atmega32) platform.

 It's also my first Arduino project, so, brace yourself.
+This library is not guaranteed fit for any purpose, and may cause your robot to just explode instead of doing anything useful.
+You Have Been Warned.

 This is based incredibly heavily on the fantastic OpenMelt2: https://github.com/nothinglabs/openmelt2